Home Blog

 Summing Up

-Your primary care doctor may diagnose and treat your condition.
-They may also send you to a sleep specialist who can determine the cause of your poor sleep and come up with insomnia treatments.
-Consult a health practitioner if you suffer from insomnia to get the rest you require.
+Your primary care doctor may diagnose and treat insomnia or refer you to a sleep specialist.
+It’s important to determine the cause of your poor sleep and discuss suitable insomnia treatments.
+Consult a health practitioner if you have trouble sleeping to get the rest you require.

 Show more